 4. Green Mo:Mo – Newari Favourite in Kathmandu

-Devouring Green Momo as part of Newari cuisine to me was the most innovative Mo:Mo-experience.
-In my hometown India, Momo can easily almost fall under the-most-common-dish radar, but Momo, that’s really green, is a no-show.
-The green colour is from Spinach, that’s mixed with flour and kneaded with spinach water.
+Devouring Green Momo as part of the Newari cuisine of Kathmandu was the most innovative Mo:Mo-experience for me.
+In my hometown India, Momo can easily almost fall under the-most-common-dish radar, but Momo, that is really green, is a no-show.
+The green colour is from Spinach, mixed with flour and kneaded with spinach water.

 5. Jhol Mo:Mo